josemarsilva/study-database/oracle/performance/README.md

 ### 6.2.
 Hash Partitioning

-Useful when data is evenly distributed but queries use different keys.
+* `under-construction` - Useful when data is evenly distributed but queries use different keys.

 ### 6.3.
 Partition Pruning